-Awards (OGS, CIHR, NSERC, etc.) cannot be held in the 3rd year of the MSc program.
+Awards (OGS, CIHR, NSERC, etc.).
 Please check the requirements of the funding agency.
 Once the supervisory committee has agreed that the student has completed all necessary laboratory experiments needed for writing their thesis, MSc students will have a maximum of 4 months and PhD students a maximum of 6 months in which to write the thesis and schedule the defense.
 The stipend will continue to be paid to the student during this period.
 If the thesis is not completed within the four (for MSc) or six (for PhD) months, as described above, student funding will cease at the end of the defined period.
 The continuation of stipend payments is not guaranteed and is at the discretion of the supervisor and approval of the Department.
 In the event that the stipend payment continued until the examination, the student can expect the stipend to terminate one month after the examination.